davidry777/Brickbrain-Rec-Engine/README.md

 ---

-**🚀 Built with ❤️ for LEGO enthusiasts worldwide - Now enterprise-ready!**
+**🚀 Built with ❤️ for LEGO enthusiasts!**

-*The most advanced LEGO recommendation system with AI-powered intelligence, production-grade scalability, and enterprise security.*
+*The most advanced LEGO recommendation system with AI-powered intelligence*